GEORGE BROWN COLLEGE’S Tall wood, MASS TIMBER BUILDING

 Learning, research and community spaces

-Limberlost Place will house the School of Architectural Studies and the School of Computer Technology.
-Our students will learn in and learn from this flexible and future-proof facility that will be equipped with networked and adaptable smart building systems.
-The building is designed to adjust to changing academic uses and a changing climate.
+Limberlost Place will house the School of Architectural Studies and the School of Computer Technology, where students will learn in and learn from this flexible and future-proof facility.
+The building is designed to adjust to changing academic uses.

 Research and innovation

-Limberlost Place will also serve as an important research and innovation hub focused on addressing problems related to climate change.
-It will also provide real solutions for building sustainable communities that are environmentally, socially, culturally and financially viable.
+Limberlost Place will serve as a research and innovation hub focused on addressing problems related to climate change.

 - Sustainable building solutions